 In the Enter a URL or Search Term box, enter one of the following:

-I’ve used the shortened link in the image below, to make it easier to follow along.
+I’ve used the shortened link in the image below to make it easier to follow.

-If you use the shortened numeric link, Downloader will take you to a temporary page where it will show you the link for five seconds to make sure you really want to click on the link.
+If you use the shortened numeric link, Downloader will take you to a temporary page that will show you the link for five seconds to ensure you really want to go there.

 Here you can scroll through all available versions and choose which one you want to sideload on your Android TV or NVIDIA Shield.

-Each line will be it’s own separate version number.
-In general, version numbers are listed with the major version, minor version, patch, then build numbers.
+Each line will be its own separate version number.
+Generally, version numbers are listed in this order: Major Version, Minor Version, Patch, then Build numbers.

 Once you find the latest version number, click on the Download icon on the far right-hand side of the screen.

-This takes you to a page showing more details for that particular build version.
+This takes you to a page showing more details for that build version.

 From here, scroll down to see all of the different versions of that particular version.

-You see, each operating system needs it’s own version of the file.
-So there’s one for a 32-bit Android, another for the 64-bit version of Android, another for x86 devices, and so on.
+You see, each operating system needs its own version of the file.
+So there’s one for a 32-bit Android, another for the 64-bit version of Android, another for x86 devices, etc.

-To make things more confusing, you can get these individually or in one big bundle.
+To make things more confusing, you can get these individually or in one giant bundle.